• Skip to main content

 • Star anise: It is less and you can skip that.
 You substitute ½ teaspoon ground spice.

-• Long pepper: This is a specific spice that is definitely used in Nihari.
-If you make nihari often, considering buying it or substitute with freshly grounded pepper.
+• Long pepper: This is a specific spice that is used in Nihari.
+If you make nihari often, consider buying it or substituting it with freshly ground pepper.

 • Cumin: We are using two cumins in the recipe.
 You can substitute regular cumin for black cumin.
-Black cumin is also know as shah zeera or kala zeera in Hindi.
-It has stronger aroma compared to regular cumin.
-I love this spice and you can use it in most traditional Indian non veg curries, like kunna, aloo gosht and haleem.
-You can substitue with ground cumin in same measure.
+Black cumin is also known as shah zeera or kala zeera in Hindi.
+It has a stronger aroma compared to regular cumin.
+I love this spice and you can use it in most traditional Indian nonveg curries, like kunna, aloo gosht, and haleem.
+You can substitute with ground cumin in the same measure.

-• Corriander seeds: If substituting this with ground corriander then scale the quantity to half.
+• Coriander seeds: If substituting this with ground coriander then scale the quantity to half.

-• Tumeric and red chili are are comon ground spices.
+• Tumeric and red chili are common ground spices.
 Kashmiri chili adds that vibrant nihari color.
-You can use paprika or little very litlle red food color.
+You can use paprika or a little red food color.

 I like both and use both homemade and pre-made spices.
-Pre-made spices are convenient and with extra flavors and seasoning gives you perfect taste without much hassle.
+Pre-made spices are convenient and with extra flavors and seasoning give you the perfect taste without much hassle.
 Another reason is getting a spice mix is far cheaper than buying all the spices separately.

 You can make the Nihari spice mix several days ahead and store it in the fridge in an airtight jar.
-Doubling or tripling the spice mix recipe for next time is totally worth it.
-You can buy store-bought Nihari seasoning from amazon and skip the below step.
+Doubling or tripling the spice mix recipe for next time is worth it.
+You can buy store-bought Nihari seasoning from Amazon and skip the below step.

 Steps to make Nihari masala